Savio09/hierarchichal-todo-list/README.md

 - Inspired by modern task management applications
 - Built with love by [Fortune Declan](https://declann.codes)

+## A.I.
+Notes

+I used Copilot to assist me with writing some of the logic and bug fixes.
+I also used Copilot to assist me with comments for the code.

 ---

 **Note:** Remember to create a `.env` file in the backend directory with your database credentials before running the application.